Sexual Minorities Archives: Location over the years

+In June 2014, the owner of the house where the SMA had been since 1983 put the property up for sale.
+Ben Power Alwin secured a mortgage and took steps to purchase the collection's long-time home; however, in October 2014, the owner refused to sell the property to Ben.

+On March 26th 2015, Ben Power Alwin successfully purchased a larger house in Holyoke Massachusetts, the current location of the SMA and SMEF.
+Moving of the collections from Northampton to Holyoke began in Fall 2015.
+On June 3 2017, SMA had their official opening in Holyoke and inaugurated the Leslie Feinberg Library in the SMA.

 Collection

-The archive includes three types of materials related to literature, history, and art.
+The archive includes three types of materials: literature, history, and art.
 The Literature collection "spans more than a century and includes LGBTQI books (fiction and non-fiction), pulp paperbacks, reference books, over 1,000 periodical titles with 17,000 individual issues, and more."
-The History collection "ranges from the mid-19th century and ... includes subject files, multimedia, personal papers, organizational collections, speeches, correspondence, ephemera, political and sociocultural buttons, and more."
+The History collection "ranges from the mid-19th century and...includes subject files, multimedia, personal papers, organizational collections, speeches, correspondence, ephemera, political and sociocultural buttons, and more."
 The Art collection "includes original LGBTQI paintings and drawings, posters, banners, photography, sculpture, textiles, and music."

+In 1978, the NALLW acquired one of its rarest books: a limited-run, first edition copy of The World Is Round by Gertrude Stein, autographed by Stein and artist Clement Hurd in 1939.
+The book was purchased for $90 at an auction in Chicago, Illinois by Ben Power Alwin and Sara Hoagland, who donated it to the NALLW.

 As of 2017, collection materials can be freely searched and viewed online through the Digital Transgender Archive, the largest digital archive of transgender materials in the world.

+Community Outreach

+When located in Northampton, the SMA began offering LGBTQ history walking tours to the public in 2013, co-guided by SMA volunteer Elizabeth Kent, who conducted the research, and Ben Power Alwin.
+On October 21st 2017, SMA celebrated the official opening of 'Out Books On Wheels', the free lending library of over 4,000 LGBTQ titles located within the archive.

+SMA has historically provided space for local community support groups, such as the East Coast FTM Group and House of Colors.